santicomp2014/rif-communications-pubsub-python-grpc/README.md

 # Rif Comms Pubsub Test with Python

-This repo is for testing a GRPC connection between a python client and riff comm node.
+This repo is for testing a GRPC connection between a python client and RIF comms node.

 ### 1. Create virtual environment
 ```shell script